makersacademy/bowling-challenge/README.md

 $ cd bowling-challenge
 $ open SpecRunner.html
 ```
 Also open the Chrome console for ad-hoc CLI feature-testing.
+The file index.html is just a non-functional draft for the front-end side of the project.

 Progress:
 -----